AtticusDotOne/Documentation/glossary.md

 1. (legal) The currency or metric used to quantify the amounts due.
 Ex: *This loan is denominated in USD despite the parties residing in Singapore.*

+**Deposition**

+1. (legal) A detailed account made under oath with examination that is recorded in the presence of lawyers outside a court.

 **Derivative**

 1. (legal) That draws its value from another asset (termed: underlying); usu. a securities contract that carries value (termed: notional), as it may yield future value.
 Ex: *Futures and Options are the most popular forms of Derivatives.*